Maram-g-abbas/tasks/README.md

 password : 123456

 update the collection variabels authentication tokes with tokens generated in these previouse to be able to run the the authrized end points

+# email notifications
+i used mailtrip as an smtp for sending notification email in a pre production inveroment please update the .env file with your mailbox account credintials to test the email notifications